Royal British Nurses' Association

+The early objectives were : to obtain a charter to enable the association to examine and register nurses, conferring degrees; to devise schemes for annuity pensions and sick funds for nurses; the formation and management of convalescent and holiday homes for nurses as well as alms houses for retired nurses; and the organisation of conferences on questions relating to the profession of nursing.
 It described itself as a union or organisation of nurses for professional objects and campaigned for the establishment of a register of nurses.
 It wanted the training to last three years with national standards.